Download PDF

 The parent company has not entered into any compensation agreements with members of the Executive Board or employees in the event of a takeover bid.

 In the reporting period, there was no reason for the Executive Board to deal with questions relating to a takeover or with specifics of the disclosures to be made under the Takeover Directive Implementation Act (Übernahmerichtlinie-Umsetzungsgesetz).
-The Executive Board therefore does not consider it necessary to provide any further explanations beyond the above information and the disclosures in the management report and Group management report.
+The Executive Board therefore believes that no further explanations beyond the above disclosures and the disclosures in the management report or Group management report are necessary.